 - The Next Level of Recovery & Regeneration

-Mohs surgery is an effective way to treat some of the most common types of skin cancer, but one issue with it is that it commonly requires a facial reconstruction surgery to be performed after it’s been completed.
-At Clinic 5C in Spokane, we offer both procedures, eliminating the need to see multiple practitioners, and creating a holistic treatment plan designed to eliminate the presence of skin cancer in a way that conceals any effects of the treatment itself.
+Mohs surgery is the most precise and effective way to treat many skin cancers.
+At Clinic 5C in Spokane, we are recognized as national experts in both skin cancer removal and the reconstructive plastic surgery to follow - all as part of a cutting-edge treatment plan designed to eliminate the presence of skin cancer in a way that conceals any effects of the treatment itself.